lmr97/letterboxd_get_list/README.md

 This repo has a CLI program that can convert any Letterboxd list into a CSV file, and get any desired information for each film in the list (title and year are added by default).
 It also has a `LetterboxdFilm` class definition (upon which `get_list.py` depends), which allows for quick access to film information off Letterboxd given the URL to the film.

-**Please note: this program will take a while for long lists.** This is because it has to make 1-2 GET requests for each film, and one for each page of the list.
-Since I have no API access for Letterboxd, I cannot do it any other way, so I have done my best to optimize what I have.
-But on the other hand, you do have a progress bar available to show you how long you have to wait.
+**Please note: this program will take a while for long lists.** Since I have no API access for Letterboxd, the program has to make 1-2 GET requests for each film on the list (at least one for any info, with a separate one for statistics).
+I've optimized as best I can given this, and I've provided a progress bar with the estimated time remaining on it so at least expectations can be set appropriately.

 ## Installation